Vanessa Hudgens Lifts Up Her Shirt And Flashes Sideboob To Show Off New Sunflower Tattoo

 Quite a few of Vanessa’s other followers suggested that her decision to get a new tattoo was related to her recent split from her boyfriend of nine years, The Shannara Chronicles actor Austin Butler.

-As previously reported by The Inquisitr, Vanessa was spotted at a Brooklyn bistro with Los Angeles Lakers star Kyle Kuzma earlier this week.
-The outing sparked speculation that the two are dating.
-Vanessa didn’t reveal whether she was accompanied by her rumored new beau when she got her new ink.
+As previously reported by The Inquisitr, Vanessa was spotted at a Brooklyn bistro with Los Angeles Lakers forward Kyle Kuzma earlier this week.
+The outing sparked speculation that the two are dating, though she didn’t disclose whether she was accompanied by her rumored new beau when she got her new ink.